 You will also learn how to manage behaviour in the classroom, the sociology of education and safeguarding.

-By the time you have completed the course will be ready to take the next step on your journey to becoming a teacher.
+By the time you have completed the Access to Teaching Course will be ready to take the next step on your journey to becoming a teacher.

 It’s worth noting that while most universities accept Access to HE diplomas, a tiny minority don’t.
 If you choose to go down the Access to HE Diploma route, check with your preferred university before you enrol.

-Assuming you meet all other requirements, all you need to do is choose which pathway is right for you.
+Assuming you meet all other requirements, all you need to do is choose which teacher training pathway is right for you.

 The good news you can study both A Levels and Access to HE Diplomas through distance learning institutes.
 So, you can fit your studies around your work and personal life.

-There are no evening classes or having to giving up work in order to study.
+There are no evening classes or having to give up work in order to study.

-You just enrol and start your learning at a pace you’re comfortable with.
-With online distance learning all the materials are ready and waiting.
+With our pre-teacher training courses online, you just enrol and start your learning at a pace you’re comfortable with.
+With online distance learning, all the materials are ready and waiting.
 You get to dictate how and when you study.

 You don’t need to worry about classrooms or timetables.
 You control your schedule and how long your study sessions will last.